 Through the years, we’ve really enjoyed using games in our homeschooling.
 There are so many games available that work perfectly to teach a variety of skills and subjects- math, spelling, language, team skills, strategy, logic, and the list could go on.
 Of course, there are Scrabble and Pictionary which are great for spelling and vocabulary.
 Uno is probably one of the best for teaching young children colors and numbers.
+(If you’ve moved past Uno, consider Uno Flip!)
 Here are some others you’ll want to consider.

 Solitary Games/ Logic Games

 These are games that kids can play alone.
 They teach logic and the ability to analyze and think several steps ahead.
 They are handy when you’re teaching multiple children –especially children that aren’t independent in their school work yet.
 You can schedule in blocks of time for one of your children to play a game, while you work with the other one.
 Rotate the games by day or week to keep it more interesting for your child.
 We have lots of these on hand and they’ve been our go-to for birthday gifts for many years.